 The Worlds First Techno Record, entirely Recorded with Robots!

 Moritz Simon Geist, media artist and robotic musician, publishes his first record.
 It is the world’s first techno record played entirely by self-made futuristic robots.
-The 4-track EP will be out 12.
-Oct 2018, followed by the full-length album out 16.
-Nov.
-2018.

 Each sound on this record is played by robots.
 Small motors beat on metal, 3D-printed robo-kalimbas vibrate with deep bass sounds, salvaged parts from old hard drives click and cut.
 Over several years Moritz Simon Geist committed to build, tweak, test and play all of his DIY robotic instruments.